Dry Weather Impacts Olive Harvest

 Some recent headlines from the Costa del Sol.
 See all the 93.6 Global Radio News

-Rain Warning For The Costa Del Sol
+Wind Warning For The Costa Del Sol.

 Dry Weather Impacts Olive Harvest